 * In general, the credit can only be claimed if a child is claimed as a tax dependent, but there are special rules for children of divorced or separated parents.

 The size of the Child and Dependent Care Credit depends on the number of children or dependents in care, a family’s income, and the amount the family paid for care during the year.

 |Number of Children||Amount of Qualified Expenses||Adjusted Gross Income (AGI)||Maximum Percentage of Expenses||Maximum Credit|

 |More than $43,000||20%||$600|

 Example: Ms. Lewis has one child and earned $25,000 in 2018.
 During the year, she had $700 in federal income tax withheld from her pay.
 Ms. Lewis spent $3,000 during the year on child care and she is eligible for a Child and Dependent Care Credit up to 30 percent of what she spent on care, or up to $900.
 Her Child and Dependent Care Credit eliminates her tax liability.
 (She also qualifies for other tax benefits: she is eligible for a CTC refund worth $1,400 and her EITC is worth $2,444.)

 CLAIMING THE CREDIT

-Twenty-six states have state child and dependent care credits.
-Of these 26 states, 12 states provide a refundable credit: Arkansas, Colorado, Hawaii, Iowa, Louisiana, Maine, Minnesota, Nebraska, New Mexico, New York, Oregon and Vermont.
+Twenty-four states have state child and dependent care credits.
+Of these 24 states, 11 states provide a refundable credit: Arkansas, Colorado, Hawaii, Iowa, Louisiana, Maine, Minnesota, Nebraska, New Mexico, New York, and Vermont.
 In these states, low-wage earners that don’t owe income tax can still receive a refund.
 For more information, contact your state department of revenue.